Webtrends Tracking Code

 According to the W3C, EMMA comprises the "data exchange format for the interface between input processors and interaction management systems", and is based on the better known internet interface language known as Extensible Markup Language (XML).
 Other standards currently being developed will deal with the general framework of the system and how to recognise input from an electronic pen or stylus.

 The W3C is interested in hearing comments on the working draft.
-They should be sent to the discussion board at www-multimodal@w3.org.
+They should be sent to the discussion board at [email protected].